Meconium During Labor: What It Means, Risks & What Happens Next

 You may notice amniotic fluid that looks greenish-brown when meconium is present.
 This finding can signal fetal stress, often linked to low oxygen or a prolonged labor.

-You’ll also watch for newborn distress signs, such as grunting, difficulty breathing, or a slow heart rate, so the team can respond promptly.
-Additionally, the presence of meconium in amniotic fluid may indicate fetal distress, requiring closer monitoring and timely interventions.
+You should also watch for newborn distress signs after birth, such as grunting, difficult breathing, or a slow heart rate.
+The presence of meconium in amniotic fluid may indicate fetal distress, so your team may use closer monitoring and timely care.

 Greenish-Brown Amniotic Fluid

 Meconium can cause complications, including Meconium Aspiration Syndrome (MAS), which may affect the newborn’s breathing after birth.
-If the team sees concerning patterns, they’ll consider labor interventions to protect you and your baby while supporting a calm, informed birth experience.
+If the team sees concerning patterns, they’ll consider labor interventions to protect you and your baby.

 Fetal Distress Signs